byexamples/byexample/docs/usage.rst

       -l language, --language language
                             select which languages to parse and run.
 Comma separated syntax is also accepted.
+      --timeout TIMEOUT     timeout in seconds to complete each example (2 by default); this can be changed per example with TIMEOUT option.
+      -o OPTIONS, --option OPTIONS
+                            add additional options of the form key=val.
       --encoding ENCODING   select the encoding (supported in Python 3 only, use the same encoding of stdout by default) --no-color            do not output any escape sequence for coloring.